MarAlmagro/python-portfolio/fullstack/skillshare-flask/README.md

 # Skillshare (Flask Version)

+🧠 **What is Skillshare?**
+Skillshare is a learning platform prototype where users register as students or mentors.
+It includes user authentication, session creation, and a simple interface to explore learning opportunities.

 🌱 This is the **Flask version** of the Skillshare app.
 It focuses on building a monolithic structure using SQLite for development and PostgreSQL for production.

 🔧 **Current Stack:**